 SDS software development processes today are mostly informal or ad hoc, as defined by the company developing the waveform.
 They can even vary depending on the architecture, processor types and operating systems chosen for a particular design.
-In the absence of a common approach or methodology to waveform architecture and implementation, portability of Wave Form's between vendors is significantly more difficult and costly.
 Software architectures and design paradigms must evolve to integrate the software design model with the physical hardware architecture to address platform-specific requirements and differences in the current versus the target systems that impact software porting.
 Having a single system-level tool for the development and debugging of waveforms that can support any heterogeneous processor architecture would be a significant innovation.